James S. Bielo

 James S. Bielo (born 1980) is an American socio-cultural anthropologist, specializing in the Anthropology of Religion, the Anthropology of Christianity, American Religion, Urban Anthropology, Linguistic Anthropology, and the study of Material Religion.
-He is an associate professor at the Department of Anthropology at Miami University, and has previously worked at Michigan State University and Grand Valley State University.
+He is an associate professor of Religious Studies at Northwestern University.
 He was awarded his Ph.D. in anthropology in 2007 from Michigan State University.
 With Carrie M. Lane, he is the series founder and co-editor of the “Anthropology of Contemporary North America" book series at the University of Nebraska Press.
 He is one of the founders of the AnthroCyBib, an online bibliographic resource for the anthropology of Christianity that is hosted by the University of Edinburgh.
 He is also a founder and co-curator of Materializing the Bible, an interactive, curated a catalogue of biblical themed environments that covers "Protestant, Catholic and, to a lesser extent Jewish and Latter-Day Saints sites, that in different ways transforms the Bible into physical, interactive and choreographed environments, for purposes of immersion, personal piety, religious education and conversion."

 Most of his ethnographic work has been done with American Christian Evangelicals and Fundamentalists.
 His second book, Emerging Evangelicals: Faith, Modernity, and the Desire for Authenticity, was an ethnographic depiction of the then comparatively new American Emerging Church Movement; in it he described the Emergent Church as "a loose urban network of largely white, middle-class, urban, male clergy" attempting a cultural critique of what they understand as mainstream American Evangelicalism.
-His latest book, Ark Encounter: The Making of a Creationist Theme Park, is a behind-the-scenes depiction of the creative process in the design of the Ark Encounter creationist theme park in Kentucky.
+In 2018, he published Ark Encounter: The Making of a Creationist Theme Park, a behind-the-scenes depiction of the creative process in the design of the Ark Encounter creationist theme park in Kentucky.
 While he focuses on the way that designers planned the theme park experience, he also takes on the substantive message being conveyed by the theme park, describing the Ark Encounter not as a rejection of science, but rather a protest against what they see as "elitism in what counts as science and who gets to be a scientist."
+In 2021, he published 'Materializing the Bible: Scripture, Sensation, Place' in the Bloomsbury Studies in Material Religion series.
+In 20 short chapters, this book is about the global and historic phenomenon of transforming written scripture into experiential, choreographed environments.
+Drawing from ethnographic and archival data, chapters explore high profile and little known attractions, technologies from picture postcards to Instagram, and the uses of experiential design in biblical tourism.